adammkeane/paperback-pp5/README.md

 - Accessibility - Website was made with the help of the [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org) to test the site's accessibility.

 ## 4 - Repsonsiveness Testing

+All pages were tested to ensure responsiveness on screen sizes from 320px x 634px and upwards on both Firefox and Chrome.
+Good user experience found on all screen sizes.

 # Unfixed bugs